 Visa Trial and Subscription Mandate Explained

-What is Visa Subscription Mandate?
+What Is the Visa Subscription Mandate?

 Visa’s objective is to reduce cardholder frustration and prevent needless disputes by enacting rules that will make it easier for purchasers to understand exactly what they’re signing up for and how they will be billed, and to have an easy, hassle-free path to cancellation if they decide not to continue with the subscription.
 At the same time, Visa is trying to avoid introducing new complications and requirements into the payment ecosystem that would cause friction for customers or place a heavy burden on merchants and payment processors.

-It’s not easy keeping up with every card network mandate, but remember that being proactive about understanding new mandates and making the necessary adjustments to your business operations won’t just help you avoid getting a slap on the wrist from Visa, it will also help you avoid chargebacks and serve your customers better.
+It’s not easy keeping up with every card network mandate, but remember that being proactive about understanding these mandates and making the necessary adjustments to your business operations won’t just help you avoid getting a slap on the wrist from Visa, it will also help you avoid chargebacks and serve your customers better.

 Why Do Promotional Subscription Offers Lead to Chargebacks?

 Once a free trial offer expires, it is extremely common to see the first regular recurring charge turn into a dispute or chargeback.
 For the most part, these are not cardholders out to game the system by engaging in “friendly fraud.”
 They’re quite happy to stop receiving whatever goods or services they signed up for as long as the charges go away.